Francis Folsum Cleveland first lady

 But it got worse.
 More unsubstantiated reports of women scorned by Cleveland surfaced.
 It seemed only a matter of time before the Democratic party dropped Cleveland and picked another nominee, a move that would almost certainly tip the general election in the Republicans favor.
 Cleveland offered another choice.
 “Tell them the truth” he demanded.

 Cleveland never denied knowing the woman named Maria Halpin, but according to him, she was the instigator and ultimately the problem.
 He was only trying to help a disillusioned woman get her life back together, especially after the birth of an illegitimate child.

 Others jumped to Cleveland’s defense.
 The child in question was not Cleveland’s but Halpin’s other suitor, a businessman named Oscar Folsom.
 Folsom was also an acquaintance of Cleveland’s.
 He was also dead.
-A year before the scandal went public, Folsom was killed in a buggy accident.
-When the baby was born later that year, Cleveland reportedly named the boy Oscar Folsom after his friend.
+In July of 1875, Folsom was killed in a buggy accident.
+When the baby was born that September, Cleveland reportedly named the boy Oscar Folsom after his friend.